 The Charitable IRA legislation is permanent!

-We want to remind you of an excellent opportunity to support The FarmHouse Foundation in 2016.
+We want to remind you of an excellent opportunity to support the FarmHouse Foundation this year.
 In December 2015, President Obama signed into law making the IRA Charitable Rollover provision permanent.
-The law allows you to make tax-free gifts to the FarmHouse Foundation from your Individual Retirement Account (IRA) for 2016 and every year thereafter.
+The law allows you to make tax-free gifts to the FarmHouse Foundation from your Individual Retirement Account (IRA) each year.

 Individuals aged 70½ or older can make gifts up to $100,000 per year using funds transferred directly from their IRA without paying taxes on the distributions.
 The transfer generates neither taxable income nor a tax deduction, so you will benefit even if you do not itemize your tax deductions.
 In addition, your IRA gift can count toward your minimum required distribution as long as you have not received your distribution this year.

 You may contribute IRA funds this way if: